asopinka/botanalytics/README.md

 # Disclaimer

-All mention of Bot Analytics and its use in this project are copyright of Bot Analytics at http://botanalytics.co
+All mention of botanalytics and its use in this project are copyright of botanalytics at http://botanalytics.co

-I do not work for Bot Analytics nor does Bot Analytics endorse this project in any way.
+I do not work for botanalytics nor does botanalytics endorse this project in any way.
 I'm just a chatbot developer who needs analytics on my bots.

 # License